apache/beam/learning/prompts/README.md

 Features of a good response:
 - Starts with a short overall description that tries to answer the question in the prompt.
 - Grounds the algorithm in any well-known context, if appropriate.
 For example, this is an implementation of X, a well-known algorithm to do Y.
-- Discusses the variables in the snippet, and what their purpose is relative to the runtime.
+- Discusses the variables in the snippet and their purpose relative to the runtime.
 - Discusses runtime and memory storage complexity.
 - Notes any interesting features of the code, or opportunities for improvement (optimizations, refactoring, syntax best practices, etc.)